Mohave people: Population

 Estimates of the precontact populations of most Native groups in California have varied substantially.
 Alfred L. Kroeber (1925:883) put the 1770 population of the Mohave at 3,000 and Francisco Garcés, a Franciscan missionary-explorer, also estimated the population at 3,000 in 1776 (Garcés 1900(2):450).

 A.L.
 Kroeber estimate of the population in 1910 was 1,050.
 By 1963 Lorraine M. Sherer's research revealed the population had shrunk to approximately 988, with 438 at Fort Mojave and 550 at the Colorado River Reservation.

 Current status

+Map of the Colorado Indian River Tribes and neighboring tribes.

 The Mohave, along with the Chemehuevi, some Hopi, and some Navajo, share the Colorado River Indian Reservation and function today as one geopolitical unit known as the federally recognized Colorado River Indian Tribes; each tribe also continues to maintain and observe its individual traditions, distinct religions, and culturally unique identities.
 The Colorado River Indian Tribes headquarters, library and museum are in Parker, Arizona, about 40 miles (64 km) north of I-10.
 The Colorado River Indian Tribes Native American Days Fair & Expo is held annually in Parker, from Thursday through Sunday during the first week of October.
 The Megathrow Traditional Bird Singing & Dancing social event is also celebrated annually, on the third weekend of March.
 RV facilities are available along the Colorado River.